Ian Murdock: Death

 Murdock died on December 28, 2015, in San Francisco.
 Though initially no cause of death was released, in July 2016 it was announced his death had been ruled a suicide.
 The police confirmed that the cause of death was due to asphyxiation caused by hanging himself with a vacuum cleaner electrical cord.

 The last tweets from Murdock's Twitter account first announced that he would commit suicide, then said he would not.
 He reported having been accused of assault on a police officer after having been himself assaulted and sexually humiliated by the police, then declared an intent to devote his life to opposing police abuse.
 His Twitter account was taken down shortly afterwards.

 The San Francisco police confirmed he was detained, saying he matched the description in a reported attempted break-in and that he appeared to be drunk.
 The police stated that he became violent and was ultimately taken to jail on suspicion of four misdemeanor counts.
 They added that he did not appear to be suicidal and was medically examined prior to release.
 Later, police returned on reports of a possible suicide.
 The city medical examiner's office confirmed Murdock was found dead.

+The autopsy report noted extensive bruise marks found on Murdock's body, and a medical history of alcohol abuse, psychological disorders and Asperger syndrome.